wltn39/wltn39/README.md

-- 👋 Hi, I’m @wltn39
+- 👋 Hi, I’m Jisu_Jang.
-- 👀 I’m interested in ...
+- 👀 I’m interested in FunApp Dev.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MachineLearning, Node.JS and everything i want!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on people who are interested in developing things.
-- 📫 How to reach me ...
+- 📫 How to reach me, I'll continue to make it'll be fun.

 <!---
 wltn39/wltn39 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.